sav116/proxmox_manager/README.md

 # remote_controller
-Interface for remote server management
+Interface for remote server management on Proxmox